snrnats/doc-centre/docfx_project/pro/api/help/flows/order_flex_flow.md

 * You operate multiple warehouses / fulfilment centres, or run a customer marketplace.
 * You use drop ship vendors.
-* You use a static delivery promise (e.g. Order by 5pm to get next day delivery). not sure about this point??
-Why is it useful for this?
-* You supply a large range of products with large vaiations in weights and dimensions.
+* You supply a range of products with large variations in weights and dimensions.

 There are five steps to the flow: